Buick GL6

 The Buick GL6 is a 6-seater compact MPV produced by Buick exclusively for the Chinese market.
 The GL6 is positioned below the successful GL8 to aim for the lower-priced MPV market.
 Pricing starts around $25,000 (estimate in U.S. dollars, converted from Chinese yuan).
+As of July 2023, the GL6 is no longer listed on Buick China's website.